Family Dollar, Dollar Tree or Dollar General: Which One Is Cheapest?

 Her best store experience was actually at Dollar General, which she found to have the friendliest employees.
 Given how this chain fared based on our numbers crunch, it seems to be the obvious winner.

-Still, there’s one last metric to run this all through: how do all three fare compared to some of our non-dollar-store favorites?
+Still, there’s one last metric to run this all through: how do all three stack up compared to some of our non-dollar-store favorites?
 Let’s take a quick look at how much these items would run you at Walmart and Amazon.

 Here’s how much we would have spent for roughly the same items: